CatherineH/CatherineH.github.io/_posts/2018-01-21-layering-svgs-in-javascript.md

 document.getElementById("appendSVG").innerHTML = svgMain.innerHTML;
 ```

-The things I found confusing about this method were twofold:
+The things I found confusing about this method were:

 - first, unlike other XML parsers, DOMParser does not ignore whitespace.
 The tabs I put
 in to make my SVG strings more readable get read in as **#text** nodes.
 These strings will